 The Alcázar of Segovia

-Rumored to be among the esteemed list of European castles to inspire Walt Disney’s fairy tale Cinderella Castle, the Alcázar of Segovia is undoubtedly Spain’s most famous castle.
+Segovia’s alcazar is undoubtedly Spain’s most famous castle.
+Did you know it is rumored to be among the esteemed list of European castles to inspire Walt Disney’s fairy tale Cinderella Castle?

 Interestingly, this is one of the few castles in Spain that has never been taken by enemy forces.
-So at this point in time, the alcázar is currently undefeated.
+So technically, the alcázar is currently undefeated!

 Most castles and fortresses are built upon ground that offers significant defensive advantages.
 The alcázar of Segovia is no exception; however, it does have an interesting design.
 This castle is even built on a rocky headland shaped like the bow of a boat.
 How cool right?!